Ludovic Magnin: FC Zürich

 On 20 February 2018, Magnin was announced as the new head coach of Swiss Super League club FC Zürich, replacing Ulrich Forte.
 His first trophy as a manager was the 2017–18 Swiss Cup, where Zürich beat Young Boys in the final on 27 May 2018.
 He was dismissed after more than two seasons in charge after a poor start to the 2020–21 season, which saw the club bottom of the league after three matchdays.

 Rheindorf Altach

 On 30 December 2021, Magnin became the new head coach of Austrian Football Bundesliga side Rheindorf Altach, who were bottom of the league.
 He signed a contract until 2023.
 On 20 May 2022, after a crucial 2–1 win over WSG Tirol, Altach avoided relegation by finishing one point ahead of Admira Wacker Mödling.

 Lausanne-Sport

 Three days after heeding Rheindorf Altach from relegation, Magnin was announced as the new head coach of his hometown club Lausanne-Sport, who had recently been relegated to the Swiss Challenge League.

 FC Basel

 On 16 June 2025, he was appointed as the head coach of reigning Swiss champions FC Basel.
+He was terminated on 26 January 2026, due to stagnating results.
+At the time of his sacking, Basel sat in 4th place of the Super League with a ten-point deficit compared to leader FC Thun.
+In his final game in charge, Basel had won a dramatic away match against FC Zürich with 4–3, featuring an injury time winner by Xherdan Shaqiri.
+In the week prior, they had suffered a 3–1 loss to RB Salzburg in the Europa League.